viiqswim/aws-bedrock-golang/README.md

 This client allows you to:

 - Connect to AWS Bedrock service
-- Send prompts to Meta Llama 3 models
+- Send prompts to AWS Bedrock models
 - Process and display model responses
 - Track token usage statistics